 Problems-solving skill is an important game-changer when it comes to working on projects and businesses.
 Every business developer has a large chest in their mind dedicated to all the problems they’ve had in every stage of their previous job plus their solutions.
 Although problem-solving can be categorized as a personal skill where individuals have the ability to spot the problems and find their solutions, in business development, it is more like a management skill that can be acquired by self-experience or others’ experience.

 If your project encountered a problem that you couldn’t find the solution for by conventional methods (research, consultation, taking detours, etc.), you have to rely on problem-spotting before trying to solve it.
-Problem-spotting is more than just seeing that something doesn’t work as it supposes to do.
+Problem-spotting is more than just seeing that something doesn’t work as it supposes to.
 It concerns looking into the details of what caused it.
 It means digging deeper into the source of the problem and trying to solve them one by one or level by level instead of solving the whole problem altogether.

 For example, when a machine with many cogs and gears inside stops working, you can’t solve the issue unless you go out and buy a new one.
-To fix the machine, you have to take it apart and see which part (cogs & gears) are faulty.
-Then you try to fix that specific part and make the machine working again.
+To fix the machine, you have to take it apart and see which parts (cogs & gears) are faulty.
+Then you try to fix that specific part and make the machine work again.
 It is the same for businesses, except for the part where you can go and buy a new one.
 You can’t go and buy a new business every time you found a seemingly unsolvable problem, instead, you have to diagnose the problem and fix the underlying issues.

 Being collaborative has two levels for business developers.
 The first one is the Personal Level which means business developers should be able to work with other team members, help them and ask for help whenever necessary.
 Collaborative people are willing to help their friends (team members) to get to the desired result (business development).
-At a personal level, collaboration for business developers are necessary for two reasons: First, you might not be able to do all things and you might need help from professionals, and Second, you might not have the time to do some of the tasks in the project, especially regular ones, so you have to ask others to do them.
+At a personal level, collaboration for business developers is necessary for two reasons: First, you might not be able to do all things and you might need help from professionals, and Second, you might not have the time to do some of the tasks in the project, especially regular ones, so you have to ask others to do them.

 The other level for collaboration is at the Business Relationship Level or Outsourcing Level.
 Business developers should be open to collaborating with other teams, companies, and firms outside the scope of the project and its team.
 This comes in the forms of outsourcing and subcontracting.
 Sometimes, businesses should collaborate with other businesses or companies to reach a goal.
 There might be tasks that are too specific for you and your team to undertake, but there are other businesses offering services you need at a price.
 In this case, you have to establish a business relationship and outsource a part of the job to other companies.